 - 2. Indication a fitness for the education profession - 3.
 Successfully complete Field-based observation in the first semester you registered in certification program (minimum of 30 clock hours) - 4.
 Successfully completion of coursework, both in your academic content area and in pedagogy - 5.
-Successfully complete student teaching (14 weeks), full-time student teaching without pay. - 6.
+Successfully complete student teaching (14 weeks/70 days), full-time student teaching without pay, at least 70 days, not including holidays.
+Candidates may deduct up to 5 days due to maternity leave, military leave, illness, or bereavement. - 6.
 Pass your TExES exams, both in your academic content area and your Pedagogy and Professional Responsibilities (PPR) - 7.
 Apply for your teaching certification through the Texas Education Agency (TEA)